BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 #### Pros:

-* **Enhanced Resilience** - Even if some servers fail, the mint remains operational, offering a good balance of security and simplicity.
+* **Enhanced Resilience** - By using servers from multiple providers, the mint remains operational even during scheduled downtime or attempts of censorship, ensuring both reliability and security.

 * **Simplified Setup** - Easier to set up compared to a fully federated mint, making it accessible while still offering improved resilience over a solo setup.